SDGforskning/sdg-strings/SDG14_query_action_WoS.md

         OR "waste management"
-        OR "litter" OR "littering" OR "garbage patch" OR ("debris" NEAR/5 ("coastal" OR "marine" OR "ocean*")) OR "plastic$" OR "microplastic$" OR "micro plastic$" OR
+        OR "litter" OR "littering" OR "garbage patch" OR ("debris" NEAR/5 ("coastal" OR "marine" OR "ocean*")) OR "plastic$" OR "microplastic$" OR "micro plastic$" OR "nanoplastic$" OR "nano plastic$" OR
           (
             ("heavy metal$" OR "organotin$" OR "tributyltin" OR "TBT" OR "mercury" OR "mining" OR "mine tailing$" OR "oil")